Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 View of Victoria Tower Gardens South, London, England, UK

 MAP.
-One of the small Royal Parks that sits along the riverside, Victoria Tower Gardens offers one of the better views of the Palace of Westminster – and is a nice place to rest your feet during a Westminster tour of sights.
+One of the small Royal Parks that sits along the Thames riverside, Victoria Tower Gardens offers one of the better views of the Palace of Westminster.

 Find the Burghers of Calais statue by Auguste Rodin on the south side of the Palace of Westminster.
 The statue commemorates the Hundred Years War between England and France during the Middle Ages.

-In the center of the park is the colorful Buxton Memorial Fountain.
-The octagonal memorial celebrates Britain’s abolishment of slavery in 1834 (but it wasn’t built until 1865, the same year the US abolished slavery).
+In the center is the colorful Buxton Memorial Fountain.
+The octagonal piece celebrates Britain’s abolishment of slavery in 1834 (but it wasn’t built until 1865).

 #24 Tate Britain